a-dot-p/Carat-to-Pea/README.md

 * set trigger type to `Message Component` and the trigger `^cv-` exactly.
 (3-4c)
 * set trigger type to `Modal Submission` and the trigger `cvModal=` exactly.

+5. Make sure YAGPDB has the appropriate permissions to send messages, create threads, pin, etc. Restrict any commands by setting the required roles (your ST role, for example for some of them).